 upward and onward

 Example: Juan ran down the hill.
 Juan ran down what?
 The hill.
-Down in this case is a preposition.

 Example: Please sit down.
 Sit down what?
 The question doesn’t make sense.
-There is no object, so down in this case is an adverb.